sal55/langs/Benchmarks.md

 **Rel to GCC (excl 'pi')** | 1.00 | 1.45 | 1.77 | 1.87 | 2.39
 **Total EXE sizes** | 2426 | 1625 | 1793 | 1980 | 2283 | KB

+**Notes**

-(All executables include the M language's runtime libraries.
+* All executables include the M language's runtime libraries.
 Those compiled with BB or BCC do not include any C libraries (they uses an external DLL MSVCRT.DLL.
 I don't know what is included in the programs compiled with GCC or TCC.)
 (GCC-O1 is roughly 10% slower on these programs than -O3.
 That means BB-opt would be just over 30% slower on that second average.)

+* GCC in all cases compiles a single monolithic C file.
+For the larger programs, these gives it the opportunity to do whole-program optimisations not otherwise possible when split across dozes of modules.
+So this might give it a small advantage.

 ### Summary

 I spent a week a half making the simplest kinds of optimations.
-I didn't want to get into serious academic algorithms, or get involved in the details of x64 instruction scheduling, nor add dozens of new passes, not significantly slow than the compiler.
+I didn't want to get into serious academic algorithms, or get involved in the details of x64 instruction scheduling, nor add dozens of new passes, nor significantly slow than the compiler, nor spend years on the process.

+Just to get something a bit more respectable.

 The general results are: